Concept of the Multi-Skills Workshop

 - Complete flexibility of approach.

-David Boniface (DB): DB spent the last thirty years teaching in local schools.
+DB spent thirty years before this teaching in local schools.
 His passion for designing and making has led to a huge variety of projects being constructed by his students, utilising all of the materials and tools available in a multi materials workshop.

 Originally employed as a Metalwork Teacher, he could use his skills on engineering machines, forge, foundry, coppersmithing and jewellery to inspire the students.
 As the subject grew into Design and Technology, DB ensured his knowledge and experience developed accordingly, with all appropriate materials being utilised in his work with students.